 Windsor is a projected stop on the route of the proposed New Haven-Hartford-Springfield (NHHS) Rail Project, a partnership between the state of Connecticut, Amtrak and the Federal Railroad Administration, as well as the states of Massachusetts and Vermont.
 At an estimated total cost of approximately $650 million, this multi-year effort is aimed at creating new commuter and enhanced intercity passenger rail services benefiting the cities along the Springfield Line.
 This 62-mile corridor is also considered essential to future plans for high-speed rail service in greater New England.

-As of summer 2012, the NHHS project had received almost $191 million through the American Recovery and Reinvestment Act of 2009 and other funding programs in order to double-track and upgrade portions of the route.
-The state of Connecticut has also approved the use of up to $286 million in state bond proceeds for other NHHS improvements.
-An assessment of the project’s environmental impacts was released in May 2012, and the commuter service is expected to launch in 2016.
+As of early 2016, the NHHS Project had received almost $191 million through the American Recovery and Reinvestment Act of 2009 and other federal funding programs in order to double-track and upgrade portions of the route.
+Additional funding will be required to complete the remainder of the improvements.
+Connecticut has approved the use of up to $435 million in state bond proceeds to invest in NHHS Rail Corridor improvements.
+An assessment of the project’s environmental impacts was released in May 2012, and the commuter service is expected to launch in early 2018.
 Towns such as Windsor have already begun to consider possible enhancements to the areas around their rail stations to encourage the creation of mixed-use neighborhoods that would allow residents to work, shop, and live without the need for an automobile.

 The first Europeans to explore the shores of the Connecticut River were Dutch sailors and traders led by navigator Adriaen Block, who worked to map much of the New England coast.
 In 1614, he and Cornelius Hendricksen sailed from New Amsterdam (present day New York), and made their way up the Connecticut to the present site of Hartford where a decade later, the Dutch established a fort and trading post called “Goede Hoop,” or “Good Hope.”
 Although the Dutch wanted to control the fur trade with the Pequot American Indians and other local tribes, their plans were soon thwarted by groups of English settlers moving west from coastal Massachusetts.